IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * AI-tools can generate code based on the current draft version albeit with some caveats around execution order and poorly defined calculations/definitions of variables.
 A later version will address this showcoming.

+* The ref_wnd can undershoot because of L4S and delay based congestion signal.
+This can lead to unnecessarily low bitrates after a congestion event.
+A method to avoid this is to inhibit L4S and delay based congestion backoff when the transmitted bitrate is less than a fraction (for instance 0.8) of the received (acknowledged) bitrate.
+The transmitted and received bitarte is measured as an average over one or more RTTs to account for the at least and RTT delayed estimate of the received bitrate.
+This method limits the undershoot of the ref_wnd but can make it slower to drain a queue.

 # IANA Considerations {#iana}

 This document does not require any IANA actions.